Eurozone jobless rate lowest in over a decade

 The inflation data underlined the mixed signals facing the European Central Bank as it heads into a policy meeting Thursday in Vilnius, Lithuania.
 Growth is continuing but inflation remains stubbornly low despite a 2.6 trillion-euro ($2.9 trillion) bond purchase stimulus program that ended last year.

 While the unemployment rate reflects the positive effects of earlier quarters of growth, current indicators are sending mixed signals about prospects for the rest of the year.
-That has led some analysts to think the ECB, which sets monetary authority for the eurozone, may say in the coming months that it will hold off even longer from considering a first interest rate increase from current record low levels.
+That has led some analysts to think the ECB, which sets monetary policy for the eurozone, may say in the coming months that it will hold off even longer from considering a first interest rate increase from current record low levels.
 The bank has said it won’t raise rates before the end of this year.

 Analysts are saying the bank could conceivably extend the date for the earliest rate rise at Thursday’s meeting, although a number are saying that the bank will wait to do that until later this year.